25-THEBEaST-25/secure-auth-monitor/README.md

 limit attacker progress, and protect legitimate users without relying on a single control.

+## Limitations
+- This is a simulated authentication system, not production-ready
+- No MFA or CAPTCHA implemented
+- Uses in-memory state instead of persistent storage

 ## 📌 Future Improvements
 - External persistent storage (Redis / database)